wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-storm-twitter-trending.md

 <properties
-   pageTitle="Twitter trending topics with Apache Storm on HDInsight | Windows Azure" description="Learn how to use Trident to create an Apache Storm topology that determines trending topics on Twitter based on hashtags." services="hdinsight" documentationCenter=""
+   pageTitle="Twitter trending topics with Apache Storm on HDInsight | Azure" description="Learn how to use Trident to create an Apache Storm topology that determines trending topics on Twitter based on hashtags." services="hdinsight" documentationCenter=""